-Anyone with a Public Card link link can view the entire Card (including images and files), even if they are outside of your Guru team.
-This means you can now share knowledge in Guru with everyone— from your friends, your hiring candidates, your LinkedIn followers, to anyone in between.
+Anyone with a Public Card link can view the entire Card (including images and files), even if they are outside your Guru team.
+This means you can now share knowledge in Guru with everyone— from your friends, business partners, LinkedIn followers, and anyone in between.

 Creating a new Public Card

-- Select Public (no sign-in required).
-Anyone with the link will be able to view the entire Card (including images and files), even if they are outside of your Guru Team.
+Select Public (no sign-in required).
+Anyone with the link can view the entire Card (including images and files), even if they are outside your Guru Team.

 Turning a Pre-existing Guru Card into a Public Card

-Once a Card is public, a globe icon will appear on the copy-card-link icon to indicate that this Card is now Public:
+Once a Card is public, a globe icon will appear next to the Share Icon to indicate that it can be shared outside of Guru.

 Public Cards will NOT appear in a Guru search for those Guru users who do not have access to the Card via Collection or Board Permissions.